Appalachian National Scenic Trail

 The lands along the Appalachian National Scenic Trail are also rich in history and include the stories of people — American Indians, pioneers, settlers, farmers, as well as early trailblazers and trail advocates.

-There are also a wealth of historic sites that feature structures, battlefields, industries, historic monuments, and archaeological sites that predate the establishment of the trail.
-For example, Pilgrim’s Rest Spring in Pennsylvania was used extensively by American Indians, missionaries, government officials, and settlers dating back to before the 18th century.
+There is also a wealth of historic sites that feature structures, battlefields, industries, historical monuments, and archaeological sites that predate the establishment of the trail.
+For example, Pilgrim’s Rest Spring in Pennsylvania was used extensively by American Indians, missionaries, government officials, and settlers before the 18th century.
 Also, the first monument to General George Washington — a stone tower built by the people of Boonsboro, Maryland, in 1827 — is located along the trail in Washington Monument State Park in Maryland.

 George WashingtonMonument, Boonsboro, Maryland, courtesy Wikipedia

-Hikers pass by many quarries, kilns, furnace sites, and mines that demonstrate how natural resources were used to fuel industrial growth during the 18th and 19th centuries.
-Pine Grove Furnace in Cumberland County, Pennsylvania, is one example of an early industrial historic structure located along the trail.
-Now located within a state park, the Pine Grove Furnace is a stone structure that produced iron products, including cast-iron pots and kettles and wrought-iron goods, for more than 130 years.
+Hikers pass by many quarries, kilns, furnace sites, and mines, demonstrating how natural resources were used to fuel industrial growth during the 18th and 19th centuries.
+Pine Grove Furnace in Cumberland County, Pennsylvania, is one example of an early industrial historic structure along the trail.
+Now located within a state park, the Pine Grove Furnace is a stone structure that produced iron products, including cast-iron pots, kettles, and wrought-iron goods, for over 130 years.
 The history of the furnace is interpreted for hikers via wayside exhibits.

 Civil War soldiers journeyed up and down the Appalachian Mountains during the bloodiest four years the nation has ever known.
-The Civil War Battle of South Mountain in Maryland took place on land that is now protected within the Appalachian Trail corridor.
-The Confederate capture of Union troops at Harpers Ferry, West Virginia, as well as the Confederate defeat and retreat after Antietam, Maryland also took place on lands now within the trail corridor.
-All in all, the trail includes 26 features currently listed on the National Register of Historic Places and eight Historic Districts.
+The Civil War Battle of South Mountain in Maryland occurred on land now protected within the Appalachian Trail corridor.
+The Confederate capture of Union troops at Harpers Ferry, West Virginia, as well as the Confederate defeat and retreat after Antietam, Maryland, also took place on lands now within the trail corridor.
+The trail includes 26 features currently listed on the National Register of Historic Places and eight Historic Districts.

 Little Tennessee River Crossing, Appalachian Trail by Carol Highsmith